stoolio/css-animation-chainer/README.md

 ## How

 `transitionEnd` events are used and required for this to work.
-They should be properly prefixed.
+They will be properly prefixed to the best of my knowledge.

 An emergency timeout is started with the animation.
 If the animation hasn't finished after it's supposed to, it will fire and clean up.
 The total animation time is calculated via the `transitionDuration` times.